 Complaint Inspections

 General retailer education and communication should happen throughout the three types of inspections listed above.
-Additionally, OHA will train county inspectors, provide inspection forms and educational materials for distributing to retailers, and access to the statewide inspection database.
+Additionally, OHA will train local inspectors, provide inspection forms and educational materials for distributing to retailers, and access to the statewide inspection database.
 The inspection database functionality will include sending communication to the public when they submit a complaint.

 Compliance Inspections are annual unannounced inspections of tobacco product and inhalant delivery systems retailers to ensure compliance with federal laws and regulations and state laws and rules regulating the retail sale of tobacco products or inhalant delivery systems.
 They may also include local ordinance inspections depending on the jurisdiction’s local standards.
 During the inspections: